Bacterial vaginosis (BV) is a common infection of the vagina.

 The cause of bacterial vaginosis is not fully understood.
 But it happens when the type of bacteria in your vagina changes.

 In your vagina you have a mixture of bacteria.
-This includes 'friendly' or 'good' bacteria called lactobacilli.
+This includes 'good' bacteria called lactobacilli.

-If the friendly bacteria die off, other types of bacteria begin to grow.
+If the good bacteria die off, other types of bacteria begin to grow.
 These are called anaerobic bacteria.

-This change in bacteria upsets the acid balance of your vagina.
-This can cause more 'unfriendly' anaerobic bacteria to grow and cause BV.
+This change in bacteria upsets the acid balance (PH balance) of your vagina.
+This can cause 'bad' anaerobic bacteria to grow and cause BV.

-If you notice a change in the colour or smell of your vaginal discharge, talk to your GP, obstetrician or midwife.
+• you notice a change in the colour or smell of your vaginal discharge

-Once they take the swab, it will be sent to the nearest microbiology lab for analysis.
+The swab will be sent to a lab for analysis.

 Vaginal swabs do not usually hurt, but they may be a little uncomfortable.
 They do not harm your baby.